Ecosystems are on the rise

 While the majority of companies that operate an ecosystem are satisfied with the results, we identified a segment of respondents with “high-performing ecosystems”.
-These ecosystems are more likely than others to account for a large share of their company’s annual revenue and adopt best practices in ecosystem management.
+These ecosystems are more likely than others to drive incremental earnings for their company and adopt best practices in ecosystem management.
 See our methodology for more details on how we identified high-performing ecosystems.

 On average, high-performing ecosystems drive 1.5 times the cost reduction, contribute 1.5 times more to annual revenue, and achieve 2.1 times the incremental revenue growth of low performing ecosystems.

-To identify respondents with high-performing ecosystems, we looked at two factors: the ecosystem’s contribution to the company’s annual revenue and the company’s adoption of best practices to build and operate an ecosystem.
+To identify respondents with high-performing ecosystems, we looked at two factors: the incremental earnings the ecosystem generated for the company and the company’s adoption of best practices to build and operate an ecosystem.
 We used advanced statistics (latent class regression) to cluster respondents into groups.
 This identified three groups of ecosystems with the below characteristics:

-- High-performing (37% of respondents): Tend to have high revenue contribution and adoption of best practices
+- High-performing (37% of respondents): Tend to drive higher incremental earnings and adoption of best practices

-- Low-performing (23%): Tend to have low revenue contribution and adoption of best practices
+- Low-performing (23%): Tend to drive low incremental earnings and adoption of best practices

 High-performing ecosystems generate significantly more value for their organizations compared to low-performing ecosystems.
 On average, high-performing ecosystems drive 1.5 times the cost reduction, contribute 1.5 times more to annual revenue, and achieve 2.1 times the incremental revenue growth of low performing ecosystems.
 This advantage is true across most sectors, with some – such as technology – showing even larger gaps.